aarongreenlee/SyrioForel/README.md

 }
 ````
 ####Defining your own AWS Endpoints
-You could also define your endpoints like this and keep your AWS secrets to your self.
-After all, everyone's entitiled to their secrets if they wish.
-Syrio won't be looking data you are caching.
-He's not like the NSA or anything.
-Wait, uh...
+You could also define your endpoints and keep your secrets to your self.
+After all, everyone is entitiled to their secrets if they wish.
+Syrio won't be looking at anything you transmit or cache.
+He's not like the NSA or anything. uh...
 I make funny.
 Only joke.
 Serious.
 Don't mind me.
 ```JavaScript
 caches = {
   template :